Who Is Jimmy Fallon?

 'Late Night with Jimmy Fallon'

 In 2008, Fallon landed a challenging, high-profile role.
 NBC announced that the young comedian would be taking over Conan O'Brien's late-night talk show the following year.
 He was under a lot of pressure when his show, Late Night with Jimmy Fallon, first aired in March 2009.
-His first guests included Robert De Niro and Justin Timberlake.
+His first guests included De Niro and Justin Timberlake.

 While he initially received mixed reviews, Fallon eventually became a popular late-night host.
 His boyish charm and quirky spoofs and stunts won over audiences.
 In addition to interviews and monologues, Fallon performed comedy segments, including playing games with guests and making humorous videos.